fl4p/batmon-ha/README.md

   alias: battery1
 ```

-Notes:

-* `address: serial` tells batmon to use the wired transport instead of
-  Bluetooth. `adapter` is then the serial port path (`/dev/ttyUSB0`,
+`address: serial` selects the wired transport; `adapter` is then the serial
-  `/dev/ttyAMA0`, `COM3`, …) rather than a Bluetooth HCI index.
+port path (`/dev/ttyUSB0`, `/dev/ttyAMA0`, `COM3`, …) instead of a Bluetooth
-* The baud rate is picked per BMS — `jk_uart` uses 115200, `daly_uart`,
-  `pace_uart` and `basen_uart` use 9600 8N1 (all match the respective
-  vendor protocol docs).
-* As an HA add-on this works out of the box: the add-on manifest sets
+HCI index.
+As an HA add-on this works out of the box (the manifest sets
-  `uart: true`, which maps the host's serial devices (`/dev/ttyUSB*`,
+`uart: true`, mapping the host's serial devices into the container) — prefer
-  `/dev/ttyACM*`, `/dev/ttyAMA*` and their `/dev/serial/by-id/*` symlinks)
-  into the container.
-Prefer the stable `/dev/serial/by-id/...` path so the
-  port survives re-plugging.
-Running standalone (outside the add-on) on Linux,
+the stable `/dev/serial/by-id/...` path so the port survives re-plugging.
-  add your user to the `dialout` group to read `/dev/ttyUSB*`.
+Running standalone on Linux, add your user to the `dialout` group.
-* This path is independent of the BLE backend selected by `ble_stack`, so
-  it works even when Bluetooth is disabled.

-If you'd like another BMS family added over RS485, open an issue with a
+To request another BMS family over RS485, open an issue with a captured
-captured frame (`tcpdump` of the USB-serial line, or a wireshark log from
+frame (`tcpdump` of the USB-serial line, or a wireshark log from the
-the vendor's PC tool).
+vendor's PC tool).

 ## Adding a new BMS